pwilliams-ck/svc-hub/README.md

 # Micro Service Hub

-This monorepo contains the possible micro services solution to power a cloud platform.
+This monorepo contains micro services to power a cloud platform.
+This is currently using the Chi router in most places, refactoring to use only the Go standard library is planned.
 Services, include:

 - Front End "Service"
 - Broker Service